drupalportugal/drupal.pt-code/sites/all/modules/contrib/memcache_storage/README.txt

 ## INSTALLATION ##
 ==================

 These are the broad steps you need to take in order to use this software.
-Order is important.
+ORDER IS IMPORTANT!

  1. Install the memcached binaries on your server and start the memcached service.
 See for instance: http://www.lullabot.com/articles/how_install_memcache_debian_etch

  2. Install your chosen PECL memcache extension -- this is the memcache client library which will be used by the Drupal memcache module to interact with the memcached server(s).
-Generally PECL memcache (3.0.6+) is recommended, but PECL memcached (2.0.1+) also works well for some people.
+Generally PECL memcached (2.0.1+) is recommended, but PECL memcache (2.2.1+) also works well for some people.
 Use of older versions may cause problems.

  3. Start at least one instance of memcached on your server.

- 4. Put your site into offline mode.
+ 4. Download and extract Memcache Storage module into sites/all/modules directory.

- 5. Download and extract Memcache Storage module into sites/all/modules directory.
+ 5. Install the Memcache Storage module as usual.

- 6. Install the memcache_storage module as usual.
+ 6. Put your site into offline mode.

  7. Edit settings.php to configure Memcache Storage module (see ## CONFIGURATIONS ## section).